arron-speake-bluefruit/bootloader-and-updater/readme.md

 > If you're already using MinGW-w64, you can use that instead.
 Just drop the `mingw-w64-x86_64-`
 > prefix when installing packages.

-Launch the MSYS2 MINGW terminal, run `pacman -S cmake git mingw-w64-x86_64-arm-none-eabi-gcc ninja` to install CMake, Git, the Arm GCC toolchain and Ninja.
+Launch the MSYS2 MINGW terminal, run

-> On Windows, Ninja is used over Make because it handles Windows-style paths better.
+`pacman -S git mingw-w64-x86_64-cmake mingw-w64-x86_64-arm-none-eabi-gcc`
+to install Git, CMake and the Arm GCC toolchain.
+The MinGW version of CMake depends on the Ninja build system, which will be installed automatically.
+If it is not included, install `mingw-w64-x86_64-ninja` explicitly.

 For building tests, run `pacman -S gcc` to install native GCC.